| In This Issue:FeedbackYour feedback is most welcome. Healing Points is here to serve your

 imbalance as milk from a cow fed a similar amount of ordinary grain.
 For

 an ideal ratio of EFAs, cows need to be raised on fresh pasture.
+Milk from grass-based dairies offers you yet more nutritional benefits.

 (I'm beginning to sound like a TV infomercial: “But wait!
 Don’t